ankrh/MCmatlab/README.md

 3: Laguerre-Gaussian LG01 beam
 A ray-based emulation of the donut-shaped Laguerre-Gaussian LG01 beam.
 4: Radial-factorizable beam
-A beam in which the focus beam profile can be written as I(x,y) = Ir\(r\), where r = sqrt(x\^2+y\^2), and similarly for the far field.
+A beam in which the focus beam profile can be written as I(x,y) = Ir\(r\), where r = sqrt(x\^2+y\^2), and similarly for the angular distribution.
 Circular Gaussian beams can be written in this form.
 5: X/Y factorizable beam
-A beam in which the focus beam profile can be written as I(x,y) = Ix(x)*Iy(y), and similarly for the far field.
+A beam in which the focus beam profile can be written as I(x,y) = Ix(x)*Iy(y), and similarly for the angular distribution.
 Rectangular LED emitters can be written in this way, as well as Gaussian (circular and elliptical) beams.

-`model.MC.beam.emitterLength`
+`model.MC.lightSource.emitterLength`
 [cm]
-(Only used for model.MC.beam.beamType = 1.
+(Only used for model.MC.lightSource.sourceType = 1.
 Default: 0)
 The length of the line emitter.
 If zero, the emitter is a point source.

-`model.MC.beam.NF.radialDistr`
+`model.MC.lightSource.focalPlaneIntensityDistribution.radialDistr`
 [-]
-(Only used for beamType = 4)
+(Only used for sourceType = 4)
-Radial near field distribution
+Radial intensity distribution in the focal plane.
 0: Top-hat
 1: Gaussian
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.beam.NF.radialWidth`
+`model.MC.lightSource.focalPlaneIntensityDistribution.radialWidth`
 [cm]
-(Only used for beamType = 4)
+(Only used for sourceType = 4)
-Radial near field width.
+Radial width of the intensity distribution in the focal plane.
-If NF.radialDistr is set to 0 or 1, this is the 1/e^2 radius
+If focalPlaneIntensityDistribution.radialDistr is set to 0 or 1, this is the 1/e^2 radius
-If NF.radialDistr is set to an array, this is the half-width of the full distribution
+If focalPlaneIntensityDistribution.radialDistr is set to an array, this is the half-width of the full distribution

-`model.MC.beam.NF.XDistr`, `model.MC.beam.NF.YDistr`
+`model.MC.lightSource.focalPlaneIntensityDistribution.XDistr`, `model.MC.lightSource.focalPlaneIntensityDistribution.YDistr`
 [-]
-(Only used for beamType = 5)
+(Only used for sourceType = 5)
-X and Y near field distributions
+X and Y distribution of the intensity in the focal plane.
 0: Top-hat
 1: Gaussian
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.beam.NF.XWidth`, `model.MC.beam.NF.YWidth`
+`model.MC.lightSource.focalPlaneIntensityDistribution.XWidth`, `model.MC.lightSource.focalPlaneIntensityDistribution.YWidth`
 [cm]
-(Only used for beamType = 5)
+(Only used for sourceType = 5)
-X and Y near field width.
+X and Y width of the intensity distribution in the focal plane.
-If NF.XDistr/NF.YDistr is set to 0 or 1, this is the 1/e^2 radius
+If focalPlaneIntensityDistribution.XDistr/focalPlaneIntensityDistribution.YDistr is set to 0 or 1, this is the 1/e^2 radius
-If NF.XDistr/Nf.YDistr is set to an array, this is the half-width of the full distribution
+If focalPlaneIntensityDistribution.XDistr/focalPlaneIntensityDistribution.YDistr is set to an array, this is the half-width of the full distribution

-`model.MC.beam.FF.radialDistr`
+`model.MC.lightSource.angularIntensityDistribution.radialDistr`
 [-]
-(Only used for beamType = 4)
+(Only used for sourceType = 4)
-Radial far field distribution
+Radial distribution of the angular intensity.
 0: Top-hat
 1: Gaussian
 2: Cosine (Lambertian)
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.beam.FF.radialWidth`
+`model.MC.lightSource.angularIntensityDistribution.radialWidth`
 [rad]
-(Only used for beamType = 4 and if FF.radialDistr is not 2)
+(Only used for sourceType = 4 and if angularIntensityDistribution.radialDistr is not 2)
-Radial far field width
+Radial width of the angular intensity distribution.
-If FF.radialDistr is set to 0 or 1, this is the 1/e^2 half-angle.
+If angularIntensityDistribution.radialDistr is set to 0 or 1, this is the 1/e^2 half-angle.
-If FF.radialDistr is set to an array, this is the half-angle of the full distribution.
+If angularIntensityDistribution.radialDistr is set to an array, this is the half-angle of the full distribution.
-For a diffraction limited Gaussian beam, this should be set to model.MC.wavelength\*1e-9/(pi\*model.MC.beam.NF.radialWidth\*1e-2))
+For a diffraction limited Gaussian beam, this should be set to model.MC.wavelength\*1e-9/(pi\*model.MC.lightSource.focalPlaneIntensityDistribution.radialWidth\*1e-2))

-`model.MC.beam.FF.XDistr`, `model.MC.beam.FF.YDistr`
+`model.MC.lightSource.angularIntensityDistribution.XDistr`, `model.MC.lightSource.angularIntensityDistribution.YDistr`
 [-]
-(Only used for beamType = 5)
+(Only used for sourceType = 5)
-X and Y far field distributions
+X and Y distribution of the angular intensity.
 0: Top-hat
 1: Gaussian
 2: Cosine (Lambertian)
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.beam.FF.XWidth`, `model.MC.beam.FF.YWidth`
+`model.MC.lightSource.angularIntensityDistribution.XWidth`, `model.MC.lightSource.angularIntensityDistribution.YWidth`
 [rad]
-(Only used for beamType = 5 and if FF.XDistr or FF.YDistr is not 2)
+(Only used for sourceType = 5 and if angularIntensityDistribution.XDistr or angularIntensityDistribution.YDistr is not 2)
-Radial far field width.
+Radial width of the angular intensity distribution.
-If FF.XDistr/FF.YDistr is set to 0 or 1, this is the 1/e^2 half-angle.
+If angularIntensityDistribution.XDistr/angularIntensityDistribution.YDistr is set to 0 or 1, this is the 1/e^2 half-angle.
-If FF.XDistr/FF.YDistr is set to an array, this is the half-angle of the full distribution.
+If angularIntensityDistribution.XDistr/angularIntensityDistribution.YDistr is set to an array, this is the half-angle of the full distribution.

-`model.MC.beam.xFocus`, `model.MC.beam.yFocus`, `model.MC.beam.zFocus`
+`model.MC.lightSource.xFocus`, `model.MC.lightSource.yFocus`, `model.MC.lightSource.zFocus`
 [cm]
 The focus position x,y,z coordinates.

-`model.MC.beam.psi`
+`model.MC.lightSource.psi`
 [rad]
-(Only used for beamType = 5.
+(Only used for sourceType = 5.
 Default: 0)
 Axial rotation angle of the beam.

-`model.MC.beam.theta`, `model.MC.beam.phi`
+`model.MC.lightSource.theta`, `model.MC.lightSource.phi`
 [rad]
 Polar and azimuthal angle of the beam center axis.